 Where to Start

-So how do you pick the right learning rate?
-In practice this is harder said then done and is a bit of an art.
-I would advise looking at similar models trained and what people used as a baseline but have fun experimenting with it too.
+How do you pick the right learning rate?
+In practice, this is harder said then done and is a bit of an art.
+Look at similar models trained and what people used as a baseline but have fun experimenting with it too.
 Keep the behaviors in mind and change as you see necessary.

 With better optimizers like aforementioned Adam optimizer much of these issues are handled automatically but it still helps to know general behaviors in plain gradient descent.